privateerproj/site/content/en/docs/users/install-privateer/_index.md

 - Set up the necessary directories
 - Add Privateer to your PATH (if configured)

-> [!NOTE]
-> The installation script uses a specific commit hash.
-For the latest version, check the [Privateer repository](https://github.com/privateerproj/privateer) for the most recent install script.
+_**NOTE:** The installation script uses a specific commit hash.
+For the latest version, check the [Privateer repository](https://github.com/privateerproj/privateer) for the most recent install script._

 ### Option 2: Download from Releases